Skip to main content

 Switching payment providers

-Compare Shopify Payments vs a third-party gateway and see the surcharge in real dollars per month.
+Compare Shopify Payments vs a third-party gateway and see the surcharge in real money per month.

 Modeling international expansion